gugajazz/Classifier_AI/README.md

 ![Pasted image 20220916164649](https://user-images.githubusercontent.com/73020909/206879955-deca25b5-e4ea-4660-bd71-a1eb4ed56563.png)

 Download Microsoft Visual Studio (no need for any workflows).
-Might be a good idea to install older version so its compatible or check https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html for suported versions.
+Might be a good idea to install the older version so its compatible or check https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html for suported versions.

-Install the correct version of the cuda toolkit according to the tenserflow version. https://developer.nvidia.com/cuda-toolkit-archive
+Install the correct version of the cuda toolkit according to the TensorFlow version. https://developer.nvidia.com/cuda-toolkit-archive

-Download the correct CuDNN according to the tenserflow version. https://developer.nvidia.com/cudnn
+Download the correct CuDNN according to the TensorFlow version. https://developer.nvidia.com/cudnn

 Extract the CuDNN zip, go to the path `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.0` and paste the zip's content in there.